berkeley-poker-club/evan-website/README.md

 # Poker at Berkeley - Website

-A modern website for Poker at Berkeley
+A modern website for Poker at Berkeley; current website live as of 10/9/25

 ### install deps (MacOS / Linux)